-Chapter 5-U.S. Government Refuses to Address Its Long-Term Solvency Issues
+Chapter 5-U.S. Government Refuses to Address Long-Term Solvency Issues [Updated]

-Annual GAAP-Based Federal Deficit at \$6.8 Trillion, Total Obligations Exceed \$90 Trillion
+Annual GAAP-Based Federal Deficit at \$6.2 Trillion, Total Obligations Exceed \$90 Trillion

-The fiscal condition of the United States continues to deteriorate each year by an amount that is beyond the control, or the potential of containment, of the federal government.
-Current annual deterioration is in excess of \$6 trillion.
-The circumstance remains unsustainable, but those controlling the U.S. government consistently refuse to address the nation's long-term solvency issues.
+The fiscal condition of the United States continues to deteriorate each year by an amount that is beyond the political willingness and ability of the federal government to address.
+Current annual deficit deterioration was in excess of \$6 trillion for the second year.
+Based on reporting using generally accepted accounting principles (GAAP), annual federal deficits have averaged in excess of \$5.0 trillion for the last six years.
+That circumstance is unsustainable and uncontainable, yet those controlling the U.S. government consistently refusing to address the nation's long-term solvency issues.